 DID YOU KNOW:

 CCALAC, Los Angeles County, and CPCA are sponsoring Community Clinics: Drug Medi-Cal Coverage (SB1335), a bill authored by California State Senator Holly Mitchell.
-SB 1335 will help community clinics more easily provide substance use disorder treatment and medically necessary specialty mental health services to our most vulnerable communities by allowing federally qualified health centers (FQHCs) and rural health clinics (RHCs) to elect reimbursement on a fee-for-service (FFS) basis instead of the prospective payment system (PPS) basis, thereby expanding the services offered and provider types available at FQHCs and RHCs.
-SB 1335 will help community clinics more easily provide substance use disorder treatment and medically necessary specialty mental health services to our most vulnerable communities by allowing for reimbursement on a fee-for-service basis, thereby expanding the services offered at FQHCs.
+SB 1335 will help community clinics more easily provide substance use disorder treatment and medically necessary specialty mental health services to under-resourced communities by allowing federally qualified health centers (FQHCs) and rural health clinics (RHCs) to elect reimbursement on a fee-for-service (FFS) basis instead of the prospective payment system (PPS) basis, thereby expanding the services offered and provider types available at FQHCs and RHCs.